JumpingSquid/AutoPPTX/readme.md

 to manipulate the entire presentation file.
 The API provides three ways to produce a presentation file:
 (1) Data2Chart: a specific module to create slides with only charts
 (2) Data2Table: a specific module to create slides with only tables
+(3) Data2Text: a specific module to create slides with only text box
-(3) PPTX_Construct: a module with more flexibility that is designed to produce a presentation file with standard structure and layout (typically a weekly or daily report with fixed layout but varied data source).
+(4) PPTX_Construct: a module with more flexibility that is designed to produce a presentation file with standard structure and layout (typically a weekly or daily report with fixed layout but varied data source).

 ## II.
 Other tools
 Besides, two tools that may be useful for some scenarios will be available in the future:
-(1) chart data preprocessor: handle multiple types of data (e.g. pandas Dataframe or Series), transform them into proper format for adding charts or others.
+(1) data preprocessor: handle multiple types of data (e.g. pandas Dataframe or Series), transform them into proper format for adding charts or others.
 (2) layout scanner:  scan the existing presentation file, and analyze the layout and structure so the user can manipulate the data source of each chart or table while retaining the original presentation structure.